It is during periods my son is very sick that I find myself incredibly grateful that we’re home educating.

 - A parent can calmly and thoroughly look after a child’s health issues.

-- The homeschool pace can be whatever the child can handle on a specific day–all depending on how little or how much he can concentrate on (it might mean reading a book a day, or it could be more, or even less).
+- The learning pace can be whatever the child can handle on a specific day–all depending on how little or how much they can concentrate on (it might mean reading a book a day, or it could be more, or even less).

 - A parent can prepare healthy, nourishing meals/snacks and make that the focus of learning.